The Who, What, Why & How Of Double-Socks

 Who's Wearing Double Socks?

 My informal conversations with blister-sufferers and athletic footwear retailers indicates it is a method used more by hikers than it is runners and other athletes.
-But they don't seem to be worn extensively, neither the commercially available socks nor individual combinations.
-However, there are many that do double-sock and get the blister prevention results they need.
+Double-socking is talked about a lot on various forums as the concept is well known.
+I’m not sure it is used widely though, but it’s hard to tell for sure.
+There are many that do double-sock and get the blister prevention results they need.

 A Final Thought

 Assuming a double sock system reduces friction significantly, it does so all over the foot.
-This global approach to friction management is not without its potential problems (discussed in full here).
+This global approach to friction management is not without its potential problems.
 My own thought is, assuming vigorous or long-lasting exercise, this effect will soon be over-ridden due to perspiration such that higher friction exists at this interface.
 At that point, whether the friction level remains low enough to maintain blister-free friction conditions will depend on the individual.
 If you continue to get blisters, an additional strategy will be required.